Why I Became a Calvinist

 Is Arminianism Heresy?
 Are Arminians saved?

-This is a question I struggled with, and I am of the opinion that popular Arminianism as it exists today is not necessarily a soul-killer, but I am also of the opinion that most Arminians (who are generally ignorant of the meaning of that label) are in fact unsaved, I am referring to charismatics mostly, who have piled a lot of other false doctrines on top of their Arminianism.
+This is a question I struggled with, and I am of the opinion that popular Arminianism as it exists today is not necessarily a soul-killer, but I am also of the opinion that many Arminians (who are generally ignorant of the meaning of that label) are in fact unsaved, I am referring to word-of-faithers mostly, who have piled a lot of other false doctrines on top of their Arminianism.

-Augustine was the chief defender of the faith against the Pelagian heresy, and was scathing in his attacks of Pelagius and his doctrines.
-But when faced with an early form of Arminianism he treated it quite differently, he wrote to them as brothers in Christ who were in error.
-I found John Calvin essentially in agreement with Augustine on those points, and R. C. Sproul of today.
-I even attempted to apply mathematical logic to the problem, and came to the same conclusion, and you can read that elsewhere on my site.
+Augustine was the chief defender of the faith against the Pelagian heresy, which was genuinely salvation-by-works, and was scathing in his attacks of Pelagius and his doctrines.
+But when later faced with an early form of Arminianism he treated it quite differently, he wrote to them as brothers in Christ who were in error.
+I found John Calvin essentially in agreement with Augustine on those points, and R.C.
+Sproul of today.

 For further reading.